Top 10 Bike Insurance

 • Medical Payments/PIP: Covers your medical expenses regardless of fault

-- Insurance Industry Expert: While liability-only coverage offers the lowest premiums, it provides no protection for your own motorcycle.
-For bikes valued over $5,000, the additional cost of full coverage is often worth the investment.
+Insurance Industry Expert: While liability-only coverage offers the lowest premiums, it provides no protection for your own motorcycle.
+For bikes that cost more than $5,000, the extra expenses of complete coverage are frequently justified.

 Maximizing Motorcycle Insurance Discounts